Six key aspects for

 packing heavy goods

-Six key considerations when packing heavy and large goods
+How to pack heavy items for shipping - six key considerations when packing heavy and large goods

 While it’s important to take proper packaging precautions when shipping any item, larger products require special attention.
 There are a variety of issues that can make it difficult to ship large products, and these need to be addressed when choosing your packaging.
 You may be wondering how the performance of corrugated solutions compares with that of rigid materials.

 Head of product development at Mondi Ansbach Jürgen Schmidt sat down to tell us about the power of heavy-duty packaging and how it can be the right fit for your specific application and supply chain.

 When seeking to utilise cargo space efficiently, the packaging and stacking of heavy items present particular challenges.
 The packaging you select needs to be durable, to protect against damage and be strong enough not to fail under the weight of the item.